T5 — Informational attractor μ* = 15

 - Analytic bound: strictly decreasing in for , so no prime is active at any reasonable .

-- Exhaustive scan of finite subsets of to confirm uniqueness.
+- Exhaustive scan of finite subsets of to confirm uniqueness in the reduced sector.

 Detailed proof